Parashakti

-Parashakti (IAST: Paraśakti, Sanskrit: पराशक्ति) or Parā is one of the three chief goddesses in Trika system of Kashmir Shaivism along with Aparā and Parparā.
-In Siddhantic perspective, Parashakti is the counterpart of Paramshiva.
-Paramshiva is used to describe the ultimate form of Shiva in Shaiva Siddhanta and Kashmiri Shaivism.
-Parashakti is the power of this primordial Shiva, who is emanated by Paramshiva.
-Adi Parashakti is used to describe the Divine Mother (Supreme Feminine Energy/Mother of whole creation) in Hindu scriptures.
-Parashakti is an all-pervasive, pure consciousness, power, and primal substance of all that exists and it has Mahamaya-form, unlike Parashiva which is formless.
-A Parashakti as the supreme being of puranic Shaktism and of Sri Vidya obtained the name Adi Parashakti and Maheshvari-Devi.
+Parashakti (IAST: Paraśakti, Sanskrit: पराशक्ति) or Parā refers to Shakti in her unmanifest state before manifesting in the physical realm.

+In Siddhantic perspective, Parashakti is the counterpart of Paramshiva—an epithet for the ultimate form of Shiva in Shaiva Siddhanta and Kashmiri Shaivism.
+Parashakti is the power of this primordial Shiva, and is emanated from him.

+In the Trika system of Kashmir Shaivism, Parashakti is one of the three chief goddesses along with Aparā and Parparā.
+Parashakti is the supreme being in puranic Shaktism and Shri Vidya traditions.